-AREA ТАЅК SCORE IV&V OBSERVATIONS COM - 1 Confirm communication plans and strategies are established, accessible and being used.
+AREA TASK SCORE IV&V OBSERVATIONS COM - 1 Confirm communication plans and strategies are established, accessible and being used.
 5 The project continues to maintain a comprehensive, multi-channel communication planning log.
 The OCM team has created a comprehensive communication strategy to share information and follow-up with recipients to confirm receipt and solicit feedback.
 COM - 2 Verify communication plans and strategies are effective and support communications and work product sharing between all project stakeholders.
 4 Stakeholder assessments have been used to gauge effectiveness.
 The Project routinely publishes targeted communications and makes materials available online.
 IV&V has observed agency liaisons leveraging published online material and the quarterly communications package to create internal content for meetings and other forms of communication (i.e., SharePoint, newsletters, agency site).
 Some agencies indicate a need for detailed information for them to be able to assess the impact of Florida PALM on their agency business systems, operations, and demand for technical resources to complete preparations.
 The Project continually assesses its communications practices and creates alternative communications to inform agencies on where to find the details they seek.
-Some agencies demonstrate infrequent or incomplete interaction between agency sponsors and the various agency liaisons established as part of the project schange Champion Network.
-Agency project participants find the Project web site to be a comprehensive source of project materials that represents a collective history of project work products, communications, documentation, and the like.
-However, the volume of materials and periodic changes in organization present challenges for users to locate the latest and most pertinent materials applicable to their needs.
-The OCM team should highlight organizational and structural elements to direct agency users to materials that are most applicable to current and upcoming project activities.
+Some agencies demonstrate infrequent or incomplete interaction between agency sponsors and the various agency liaisons established as part of the project's Change Champion Network.
 COM - 3 Review that mechanisms to capture informal communications and feedback are active and effective for informing project team of stakeholder and end-user needs.
 5 The Project has established a Change Champion Network designed to channel informal communications to various agency-based liaisons prior to contacting Project resources directly.
 This helps to ensure ad hoc communications are received, treated by the appropriate resources, and responded to in a consistent manner.